SmartterHealth/Virtual-Rounding/v2/README.md

 # Virtual Rounding using Microsoft Teams v2

-_Updated 4/15/2020_
+Updated 4/20/2020

 Version 2 Scripts, Flows, and PowerApps are all ready for use.
 This documentation will be improved over the next few days.

 Version 2 includes the following improved features:

 * Ability to invite family/friends
 * Unified SharePoint List that contains all rooms and links
-   - With views for each sublocation/location still added as tabs in Teams (optional)
+  * With views for each sublocation/location still added as tabs in Teams (optional)
 * PowerApps for:
-   - One click join for Patient Rooms
+  * One click join for Patient Rooms
    >![Teams Policy](/v2/Documentation/Images/PatientJoinApp.png)
    >![Teams Policy](/v2/Documentation/Images/PatientJoinApp2.png)
-   - Meeting Join and Configuration for Providers
+  * Meeting Join and Configuration for Providers
    >![Teams Policy](/v2/Documentation/Images/VRApp1.png)
    >![Teams Policy](/v2/Documentation/Images/VRApp2.png)
    >![Teams Policy](/v2/Documentation/Images/VRApp3.png)